FlyingDutchmanGames/battle_box/README.md

 - [ ] Visualize games better (include moves and historical turns)
   - [x] Key through turns, and have turns be sharable via url
   - [ ] Changing a turn does not affect history api so its easier to use back button
-- [ ] Fix the min/max time messages after a game cancel in the bot server
 - [ ] Remove row-min/max from terrain, because everything must be 0 indexed
 - [ ] Enforce ASCII < 12 chars no spaces/special in names of everythin